 One of the major functions of the Firewalla is to manage traffic on your network, such as "rules", "routes" and "smart queue".
 All of these features require matching a "target" and applying an action to a device, a group, or a network segment.
 At the moment, to specify a target, the system only allows one IP/IP segment or one top-level domain.
 This results in more complex rules.
 Many of you suggested we should use a list instead.

-Target list allows you to create your own list using IP or domain address; this list can be used to create rules to block, allow, or prioritize a group of targets.
-If you have a lot of rules, this feature can help you to organize them.
+A target list is a set of targets defined with domain(exact or all subdomains) or IP(exact or range), which can be used as a building block to create rules or prioritize a group of targets.
+If you have a lot of rules, this feature can help you to better organize them.

 - Target Lists can only be created and managed using the Firewalla Web interface

-- Target List items for this version is restricted to 20 items
+- Target List items for this version is restricted to 200 items

-- IP Range
+- IP Range in CIDR notation - 192.168.0.1/24

-- You can only create up to 5 target lists
+- You can only create up to 20 target lists

 Built-in Target Lists